Joechann0831/LFZSSR/hyper-parameters/hyperparameters.md

 This file gives descriptions and directions about the hyper-parameters defined in [configs/Config_for_LFZSSR.py](https://github.com/Joechann0831/LFZSSR/blob/master/configs/Config_for_LFZSSR.py) and [configs/Config_error_guided_finetuning.py](https://github.com/Joechann0831/LFZSSR/blob/master/configs/Config_error_guided_finetuning.py).

+Note: You'd better to keep these hyper-parameters because they are tuned by us due to their good performance on our evaluation datasets in average.
+However, if you use your own light field datasets, please check the hyper-parameters and tune some of them to fit your data.

 ### Common hyper-parameters

 - **scale**: the scaling factor.